 The Best Conditions for Stargazing

 Even the perfect evening for stargazing can go wrong without the proper planning.
 The first step to a successful night of stargazing is finding a great spot.
 The best places for stargazing are those that are away from bright lights and are not dusty.
 Stargazing near roads is not ideal, as the headlights will affect your view and the cars will kick up dust.
 It takes about 10 to 15 minutes for your eyes to adjust to the dark, so don’t be discouraged if you don’t see stars right away.
 Check the weather before you head out to make sure there is minimal cloud cover and not stormy.
+Or book a secluded vacation rental where you can stargaze from your patio or deck!

 Bring the Right Equipment